Intrinsic randomness as a measure of quantum coherence

-In this section, we will show that the inherent randomness measure $R_I\left(\rho\right)$ satisfies the requirements of coherence measures.
-Here, we only show how to prove (C1') and (C2b), the proofs for the other requirements can be found in the main context.
+In this section, we will show that the intrinsic randomness measure $R_I\left(\rho\right)$ satisfies the requirements of coherence measures.
+Here, we only show how to prove (C1') and (C2b), the proofs for the other requirements can be found in the main text.